r509/r509/README.md

 ```

 ####subject\_item\_policy
 Hash of required/optional subject items.
 These must be in OpenSSL shortname format.
+If subject\_item\_policy is excluded from the profile then all subject items will be used.
+If it is included, __only items listed in the policy will be copied to the certificate__.
 Example:

 ```yaml